GG38040/hybridsec_blog/src/content/blog/hybrid-warfare-uap-2025.md

 Finally, UAP exposes **governance debt**:

-- Data silos between **intel, defense, civil aviation, science agencies, and the public**.
+- Data silos between **intelligence, defense, civil aviation, science agencies, and the public**.
 - Classification practices that hide not just sensitive systems, but also **methodological clarity**.
 - Stigma and career risk that discourage pilots, controllers, and analysts from reporting anomalies.